The Best Homemade Cherry Cobbler with Frozen Cherries

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read the full disclosure here.

 A cobbler is a dessert that is usually made of a fruit filling topped with biscuits, dumplings, or a batter before it’s baked until golden brown and bubbly!
-It’s extremely easy to make from scratch and it is usually served with a scoop of ice cream or whipped cream.
+It’s extremely easy to make from scratch.
+I like to make my fruit cobblers with the topping on the bottom because as it bakes the fruit pops in between the topping, looking so pretty.

 All ingredients, measurements, and instructions are in the recipe card at the bottom of this post.

 Step 1.
 Preheat the oven to 375 degrees Fahrenheit.
-Once hot put the butter in the pie dish into the oven to melt.
+Once hot, heat a pie dish with butter until melted.

 Step 2.
 Add the cherry cobbler filling ingredients to a large skillet – frozen cherries, cane sugar, salt, ground cinnamon, vanilla extract, and water.
 Mix until combined.
 Cook on medium heat until the cherries have released most of their juices and are no longer icy.
 Whisk in the flour to create the sauce, then remove from the heat.